6 times table

 Memory times table game

 This is where you can practice your 6 times table.
 This is the first of the trickier tables which are usually taught in year 5.
 You can practice the 6 times table in sequence and once you have got the hang of that you can make it a bit harder by practicing the sums up in random order.
 If you want to practice the 6 times table against the clock, you can of course take the speed test.
 If you want to practice at your leisure, we suggest you print out the 6 times table worksheet and fill it in.
+The six times table is the multiplication table of 6 where we get the product of multiplying 6 with whole numbers.
+It is helpful to find the multiples of 6.
+Below you will see the 6 multiplication chart.

 Print 6 times table worksheet